‘Game Of Thrones’ Season 8 Spoilers: Who Survives To S8, Projected Release Date

 Game of Thrones Season 7 has not even premiered yet, and anticipation is already ramping up for Season 8.
-Below you will find everything known so far, from the projected release date, to which characters are pretty much confirmed to make it to Game of Thrones Season 8.
+Below you will find everything known so far, from the projected release date to which characters are pretty much confirmed to make it to Game of Thrones Season 8.

 How many episodes will Game of Thrones Season 8 consist of?